Updated: May 9, 2022

 Cape Cod National Seashore ("CCNS") parking and entry fees are charged, in season, at these six beaches:

 Expect to pay a daily fee, or show a valid pass and ID, for parking/entry:

 At other times of year (a/k/a "off season"), parking and entry are free.

 Payment is collected and passes/ID are checked by the attendant in the beach entrance booth.

 Active duty military and their dependents are admitted FREE with proper ID.

 Children aged 15 and younger are also admitted FREE.

-There are a number of passes that'll give you free parking and entry at Cape Cod National Seashore beaches.
+For avid beach-goers, a National Parks Service pass means big savings on parking and entry at Cape Cod National Seashore beaches.